Recover a Lost Gmail or Email Draft on Android

 - Do not type a replacement draft yet.

-- Restore the surviving state before Gmail changes it again.
+- Restore the surviving state before the app changes it again.

 Use this guide only for draft loss before send

-This guide is for Gmail drafts that disappeared before sending.
-It covers subject/body mismatch, partial restore, and the fastest next moves before Gmail overwrites the remaining draft state.
+This guide is for email drafts that disappeared before sending — whether you use Gmail, Samsung Email, Outlook, Yahoo Mail, or another Android email app.
+It covers subject/body mismatch, partial restore, and the fastest next moves before the app overwrites the remaining draft state.

 What to do in the next 30 seconds